The Dispersion of Life: God Uses Abraham and Moses

-Since Adam’s sin in the garden, every person is born in sin.
+Introduction: Since Adam’s sin in the garden, every person is born in sin.
 That means everyone naturally does wrong.
 Adam’s first son Cain killed his brother Abel.
 God saw that the wickedness of man was great in the earth.
-He destroyed the earth with a great flood of water.
-But Noah found grace in God’s eyes.
-God spared Noah and his family through building a big boat.
-Then Noah and his family multiplied and began to the earth as God had commanded them.
+After the Great Flood, Noah, his three sons Shem, Ham, and Japheth, and their wives multiplied began to repopulate the earth as God had commanded them.
 Through Noah’s three sons, the world would be inhabited and the nations divided.
 The descendants of Shem would inhabit Asia; those of Ham would live in Africa, and children of Japheth in Europe.

 Genesis 11:1 - And the whole earth was of one language, and of one speech.